rohit2219/Assisted-learning-basic-sketch/README.md

 2) Not the final piece but a sketch

 3) basic idea is that the texts floser to the standard error messages in unix/linux have the highest possible option to detect an error.
+If one analyses the words closer to the error message, Tokenize using NLTK ,rank the error , , CONFIRM to the algorithm that this is the files/scripts which could be the problem, the algorithm will take care of analysing the error,